scalawithcats/scala-with-cats/src/pages/applicatives/validated.md

 val i = Validated.Invalid("Badness")
 ```

 However, it is often easier to use
 the `valid` and `invalid` smart constructors,
-which return a type of `Validated`:
+which widen the return type to `Validated`:

 ```tut:book
 val v = Validated.valid[String, Int](123)